|Is that a touch of mirth in those eyes?|

-Darwin Joke (1): Darwin loved to hunt, and while a student at Cambridge spent much of his time in his rooms practicing with his gun.
+(1) Darwin loved to hunt, and while a student at Cambridge spent much of his time in his rooms practicing with his gun.
 But instead of firing real bullets, he fired caps.
 He comments:

 (2) Darwin recalled his father, Robert Waring Darwin (right), as "the largest man whom I ever saw."
 Of him, Darwin writes: "Many persons were much afraid of him.
 I remember my father telling us one day with a laugh, that several persons had asked him whether

 From: Life and Letters of Charles Darwin.

-Darwin Jokes (4):Adam Sedgwick, a professor at Cambridge, took Darwin, then twenty-two, on a walking tour in Wales to initiate him in the methods of geology.
-Darwin, recalling the an incident from their journey together, Darwin jokes about Sedgwick, saying "We left Conway early in the morning, and for the first two or
+(4) Adam Sedgwick, a professor at Cambridge, took Darwin, then twenty-two, on a walking tour in Wales to initiate him in the methods of geology.
+Recalling an incident from their journey together, Darwin jokes about Sedgwick, saying "We left Conway early in the morning, and for the first two or

 From: Clark, J. W. and T. M. Hughes eds.
 1890.
 The walking tour in North Wales.
 In: The life and letters of the Reverend Adam Sedgwick.
 1: 379-381.

-Darwin Jokes (5): During his travels in South America, Darwin thought the places he had to stay suffered by comparison with the typical English inn.
+(5) During his travels in South America, Darwin thought the places he had to stay suffered by comparison with the typical English inn.
 He gives the following account of Brazilian hospitality: "On first arriving, it was our custom to unsaddle the horses and give them their Indian corn; then, with a low